Health Level 7

-Primary standards

-HL7's primary standards are those standards that Health Level Seven International considers to be most commonly used and implemented.

-Version 2 messaging
+HL7 Version 2

 The HL7 version 2 standard (also known as Pipehat) has the aim to support hospital workflows.
 It was originally created in 1989.

 HL7 version 2 defines a series of electronic messages to support administrative, logistical, financial as well as clinical processes.
-Since 1987 the standard has been updated regularly, resulting in versions 2.1, 2.2, 2.3, 2.3.1, 2.4, 2.5, 2.5.1, 2.6, 2.7, 2.7.1, 2.8, 2.8.1 and 2.8.2.
-The v2.x standards are backward compatible (e.g., a message based on version 2.3 will be understood by an application that supports version 2.6).
+Since 1987 the standard has been updated regularly, resulting in more than ten iterations.
+The v2.x standards are backward compatible, meaning a message based on version 2.3 will be understood by an application that supports version 2.6.

 HL7 v2.x messages use a non-XML encoding syntax based on segments (lines) and one-character delimiters.
 Segments have composites (fields) separated by the composite delimiter.
 A composite can have sub-composites (components) separated by the sub-composite delimiter, and sub-composites can have sub-sub-composites (subcomponents) separated by the sub-sub-composite delimiter.
 The default delimiters are carriage return for the segment separator, vertical bar or pipe (|) for the field separator, caret (^) for the component separator, ampersand (&) for the subcomponent separator, and number sign (#) for the default truncation separator.
 The tilde (~) is the default repetition separator.
 Each segment starts with a 3-character string that identifies the segment type.
 Each segment of the message contains one specific category of information.
 Every message has MSH as its first segment, which includes a field that identifies the message type.
 The message type determines the expected segment types in the message.
 The segment types used in a particular message type are specified by the segment grammar notation used in the HL7 standards.

 The following is an example of an admission message.
 MSH is the header segment, PID the Patient Identity, PV1 is the Patient Visit information, etc. The 5th field in the PID segment is the patient's name, in the order, family name, given name, second name (or their initials), suffix, etc. Depending on the HL7 V2.x standard version, more fields are available in the segment for additional patient information.

-HL7 v2.x has allowed for the interoperability between electronic Patient Administration Systems (PAS), Electronic Practice Management (EPM) systems, Laboratory Information Systems (LIS), Dietary, Pharmacy and Billing systems as well as Electronic Medical Record (EMR) or Electronic Health Record (EHR) systems.
-Currently, the HL7 v2.x messaging standard is supported by every major medical information systems vendor in the United States.
+HL7 v2.x has allowed for the interoperability between the plethora of digital health systems, from Patient Administration Systems, to Electronic Health Records, and specialised Laboratory and Radiology Information Systems.
+Currently, the HL7 v2.x messaging standard is supported by every major health informatics vendor in the United States.

-Version 3 messaging
+HL7 Version 3

 The HL7 version 3 standard has the aim to support all healthcare workflows.
 Development of version 3 started around 1995, resulting in an initial standard publication in 2005.
 The v3 standard, as opposed to version 2, is based on a formal methodology (the HDF) and object-oriented principles.